|Job Summary: || |

 *Completion of an ACGME-approved pediatric residency program is required.

 *Completion of an accredited fellowship program in Neonatology is required.

 *Experience in an academic medical setting preferred.

+Candidates must possess clinical and academic credentials sufficient for appointment at the Assistant Professor, Associate Professor, or Professor rank at the CHS Track that have been previously established by UW School of Medicine and Public Health Guidelines.
 Appointment as Associate Professor or full Professor will require that candidate's credentials meet criteria for rank established by UW School of Medicine and Public Health Guidelines.

 *Candidate is required to have or be eligible for a Wisconsin medical licensure.

 *Board certification or board eligibility in Pediatrics through the American Board of Pediatrics is required.

 *Must be eligible for enrollment as a billing provider and for all necessary hospital privileges.

 |COVID-19 Considerations: || |

 UW-Madison continues to follow necessary health and safety protocols to protect our campus from COVID-19.
 All employees remain subject to the COVID-19 Workplace Safety Policy: https://policy.wisc.edu/library/UW-5086.
 Please visit https://covidresponse.wisc.edu for the most up-to-date information.